architect/dynalite/README.md

 - Add ProvisionedThroughput checking
 - Add config settings to turn on/off strict checking
 - Allow for other persistence types (LevelDOWN-Hyper, etc)
-- Use efficient range scans for Query calls
+- Use efficient range scans for `Query` calls
+- Explore edge cases with `Query` and `ScanIndexForward: false` (combine with above)
 - Implement `ReturnItemCollectionMetrics` on all remaining endpoints
-- Is the ListTables limit of names returned 100 if no Limit supplied?
+- Is the `ListTables` limit of names returned 100 if no `Limit` supplied?

 Problems with Amazon's DynamoDB Local
 -------------------------------------